rya-sge/access-denied/_posts/2025-11-07-usdt0-Omnichain-fungible-token.md

 categories: blockchain ethereum
 tags: defi stablecoin
 description: USD₮0 is an Omnichain Fungible Token (OFT) built on LayerZero, enabling cross-chain transfers of USDT.
 Learn how USD₮0 works, its architecture, and the Legacy Mesh that connects existing USDT networks.
-image:
+image: /assets/article/blockchain/defi/ustd0/usdt0-diagram.png
 isMath: false
 ---

 USD₮0 is an **Omnichain Fungible Token (OFT)** designed to operate seamlessly across multiple blockchains.

-Built on the OFT standard from LayerZero, USD₮0 enables secure and efficient cross-chain transfers while maintaining **full backing with USD₮**.
+Built on the OFT standard from LayerZero, USD₮0 enables cross-chain transfers while maintaining **full backing with USD₮**.

 Its architecture separates token functionality from messaging, allowing consistent behavior across all supported chains and enabling independent upgrades of its components.

 ------